macrocosm-os/macrocosmos-py/README.md

 ```

 # Usage
-For a comprehensive overview of available functionality and integration patterns, refer to the [Macrocosmos SDK guide](https://docs.macrocosmos.ai/developers/macrocosmos-sdk) and [API documentation](https://docs.macrocosmos.ai/developers/api-documentation).
+For a comprehensive overview of available functionality and integration patterns, refer to the [Macrocosmos SDK guide](https://docs.macrocosmos.ai/developers/macrocosmos-sdk).

 ## Apex
 Apex is a decentralized agentic inference engine powered by Subnet 1 on the Bittensor network.
 You can read more about this subnet on the [Macrocosmos Apex page](https://www.macrocosmos.ai/sn1).